Guide on the application for British citizenship

 If your application has been refused, our immigration lawyers will examine the reason why and provide expert advice on the best plan of action.
 This could include resubmitting the application, reconsideration application or seeking a Judicial Review.

-British Citizenship Law is complex and very challenging.
-Expertise in this very technical field of law is essential for successful British Citizenship application.
+British Nationality Act 1981 is complex and very challenging.
+Expertise in this very technical field of law is essential for successful British citizenship application.
 The highly qualified lawyers at A Y & J Solicitors are passionate about helping clients to gain citizenship.
 They take the time needed to ensure that you understand the process and will assist with all the details required for application.

 To meet the ‘continuous residency requirements,’ you need to show that you have lived in the UK for at least five years and during that time: